One month into my back-to-health journey and it clicked, again – but less loud and more profound.

 They reference a famous Russian saying – "eat breakfast yourself, share your lunch with a friend and give your dinner to your enemy", which basically means: to feel your best, your biggest meal should be breakfast and then progressively, as the day goes by, you should eat less and less and it will be to your most benefit.
 I've heard about it all my life but because food is incredibly social (I go out to way too many dinners) and has become sort of an emotional treat (that after-work order of sushi always felt good), I often forgot to practice it.

 Now, I am all about those light dinners and continuing to focus on how I feel.
 The result – a few recipes that I tried and can’t wait to share with you.
-The recipe I am sharing today is the one my brother actually found - I assigned my 11-year-old monkey who is visiting from Moscow now to pick up a recipe he wants to try out of all my cookbooks and he chose one of the most nutritious one.
+The recipe I am sharing today is the one my brother actually found - I assigned him to pick up a recipe he wants to try out of all my cookbooks and he chose one of the most nutritious ones.
 That was a proud sister moment for me indeed.

 RECIPE: Greens Soup